 - Know that ADHD commonly coexists with other conditions, which must be considered in any treatment plan.

-For more posts related to ADHD medications, click here: archives
+—Other posts related to ADHD medications:

-For more information on my book, click here: Is It You, Me, or Adult A.D.D.?
+—My first book: Is It You, Me, or Adult A.D.D.?

 —I welcome your comments.